Service Definitions

 # PHP: $this->getService('http.request')->getUrl()->getHost()

-These expressions can be used anywhere when creating services, in arguments, in the setup section, or parameters:
+You can use these expressions anywhere, when creating services, in arguments, in the setup section, or in parameters:

 parameters: